jrogodel/tour-of-the-heroes/README.md

-# Angular 2 Starter Kit# tour-of-the-heroes
+# Angular 2 Tour of heroes tutorial